 Last Updated on Samuel Franklinby

-Our Killing Floor 2 best class guide will help you pick the ideal solo or cooperative focused class for your playstyle and preferences to help you through the brutal difficulty levels of this horror FPS.
+Our Killing Floor 2 best class guide will help you pick the ideal solo or co-operative focused class for your playstyle and preferences to help you through the brutal difficulty levels of this horror FPS (also known as KF2).
 With the vast array of enemies and classes available in Killing Floor 2 it can be a difficult choice for new and even intermediate players to decide where to focus their attention.
 While each of the classes have a clear role to play in the Killing Floor 2 multiplayer environment and are effective at filling that niche through their distinct designs some of them have a significantly easier time dispatching Zeds and beating the various game levels.

-In this Killing Floor 2 tier list of classes we discuss the playstyle of each class, strengths and weaknesses in order to rate their effectiveness at solo and co-operative play to assist in making a decision for your main class.
+In this Killing Floor 2 tier list of classes we discuss the playstyle of each class along with strengths and weaknesses in order to rate their effectiveness at solo and co-operative play to assist in making a decision for your main class.
 With this information players can then overlay their own preferences and playstyle to ultimately find the best class for you to have the most enjoyable Killing Floor 2 experience.
-This article also serves as an introductory Killing Floor 2 perk guide for players looking to go beyond the in-game overviews, the term perks and classes are used interchangeably throughout this page as in game the classes are referred to as perks.
+This article also serves as an introductory Killing Floor 2 perk guide for players looking to go beyond the in-game overviews.
+Note that the term perks and classes are used interchangeably throughout this page as in game the classes are referred to as perks.

 Killing Floor 2 Best Class Factors

-Each of the Killing Floor 2 classes brings a unique playstyle to the battlefield and a role in mind for their toolkit and combined with a deep understanding of specific class mechanics through hours of practice each class of Killing Floor 2 can be an important asset to the team.
+Each of the Killing Floor 2 classes brings a unique playstyle to the battlefield and a role in mind for their available toolkit.
+Combined with a deep understanding of specific class mechanics through hours of practice each class of Killing Floor 2 can be an important asset to the team or perform as a solo operator.
 With this in mind though some classes are simply easier to play which results in them achieving their potential with significantly less effort, levels or experience with that class.
 On the other hand some classes simply fulfil narrow and niche roles that can be compensated for with other classes even though it might not be their speciality.

-Your preference for solo or cooperative play also factors into the determination of a best Killing Floor 2 class given a solo player can only rely on their own abilities and not have allies fill the gaps in their character’s design.
+Your preference for solo or co-operative play also factors into the determination of a best Killing Floor 2 class given a solo player can only rely on their own abilities and not have allies fill the gaps in their character design.
 For this reason the bar is significantly higher for viable solo classes compared to someone who regularly plays with others in the community.
-While

 The key factors that make classes strong in Killing Floor 2 are: